g0v-data/g0v-hackmd-archive/notes/oK_sYxJ8SgizNqO4CX3BMg.md

 First, deploy the React application and interact with those actions that you have already instrumented.
 That can include pushing buttons, calling APIs, flipping between routes, and so on.
 All of these interactions will create appropriate spans in OpenTelemetry that will be dispatched to your tracing backend.

 After you have made some interactions, close the Jaeger UI at http://localhost:16686 or the Zipkin UI at http://localhost:9411.
 In the case of using Jaeger, you can select the service using the dropdown and click on the option ‘Find Traces’.
 You should get the traces corresponding to the actions taken in your application.
 By clicking on a particular trace, you will be able to access its information, which includes information such as the different span levels of the trace, the length of time each span level lasted, as well as any additional labels attached to the trace.

+As an illustration, in the event of clicking on a button that caused a custom span to initiate, you should be able to view that span in the trace alongside any of the spans that entail the HTTP requests that this action triggered.
+Each span contains timestamps of its inception, the total time taken, and whether it was executed or was unsuccessful.
+This is also helpful in analyzing what could cause delays or outages within the application.

+Furthermore, it also considers the span connections in terms of spans, which depict the sequencing of requests within the application.
+Views that show spans that are connected in a particular design will illustrate how different components of the application are related, thus improving the efficiency in solving and enhancing the system.

+While being rigorous in testing and validating your traces on the tracing UI, you can be satisfied that your OpenTelemetry implementation measures whatever is needed to monitor the performance and the user interaction in the React Application.
+Such visibility enables you to make improvements to the application in terms of performance and user experience based on facts.

+## Conclusion
+By incorporating OpenTelemetry into your React app, it becomes easier to see performance and user actions.
+This is achieved through automatic and custom instrumentation, tactful context propagation, and trace data exportation to services like Jaeger or Zipkin, where an extensive tracing architecture is built.
+In the tracing UI, you also test your traces to ensure you get useful data for monitoring and troubleshooting purposes.
+Having undertaken these activities, you will be in a position to enhance the performance of the app, improve the experiences of users, and resolve performance-related issues even before they occur, increasing the efficiency and reliability of your React app.